top of page

 Moab Solstice Snake trail

-Near the top of this panel you'll find a fairly faded owl.
+Near the top of this panel there is a faint owl petroglyph.

 Moab Solstice Snake trail

-When you're done viewing all of the rock art, return the way you came.
+When you're done viewing all of the rock art, retrace your steps back to the trailhead.
 It's a good idea to download this area to offline Google Maps, so you can punch in the coordinates for Solstice Snake when you're close.
-You might also want to consider saving this article as a PDF to your phone for reference.
-There is no cell service along this route.
+You might also want to consider saving this article as a PDF to your phone for reference since there is no cell service along the route.
 Lastly, if you're interested in learning more about the panel, I highly recommend checking out this YouTube video.

 Please remember to honor the artist who created this incredible work of art.
 Take only photos, leave behind only footprints, and let others admire the ancient artwork for many generations to come.